Vidvox/isf-docs/quickstart/index.md

 - While ISF files are fragment shaders, and the host environment automatically generates a vertex shader, you can use your own vertex shader if you'd like.
 If you go this route, your vertex shader should have the same base name as your ISF file (just use the extension .vs), and the first thing you do in your vertex shader's main function is call `isf_vertShaderInit();`.
 - If the shader you're converting requires imported graphic resources, note that the ISF format defines the ability to import image files by adding objects to your JSON dict under the `IMPORTED` key.
 The imported images are accessed via the usual `IMG_PIXEL()` or `IMG_NORM_PIXEL()` methods.
 Details on how to do this are listed in the full specification and ISF Reference Pages.
 - If your texture doesn't look right, make sure your texture coordinates are ranged properly (textures are typically "clamped" by the host implementation, if you specify an out-of-range texture coordinate it may look funny).

+Further discussion and examples can be found in the [ISF Primer chapter on adapting existing GLSL code to the ISF specification](http://vidvox.github.io/isf/primer/9).

 ## Next Steps